bendytree/syncer-js/readme.md

 	    address: { zip: '73069' }
 	});

-Notice that you are re-setting the object graph and that triggers the events.
+Notice that you are updating the root object graph and that triggers the events.
 For example, changing the original object does not trigger events.
 That is not the goal of this library.

     var user = { name: 'josh' };
     var s = syncer(user);